Store

 • Depression

-An image of a damaged liver possibly from excess ironAs you can see, the symptoms and conditions that result from excess iron can be easily mistaken for some other cause, such as AFS.
+An image of a damaged liver possibly from excess ironAs you can see, the symptoms and conditions that result from excess iron can be easily mistaken for some other cause, such as Adrenal Fatigue.
 Generally speaking, though, those highest at risk for iron overload are those with hemochromatosis, so if you have it or someone in your family has it (it’s a hereditary condition), and you get these symptoms, this may indicate iron overload.

 If for whatever reason you suspect you may be experiencing iron overload, whether due to hemochromatosis or some other issue, such as taking iron supplements unnecessarily for a long time, there are some tests you can consider taking: